makersquare/lab-boxen/README.md

 #### From the admin account

+* Remove the % from in front of admin line in `sudo visudo`
 * brew uninstall rbenv-gemset
 * echo 'source /opt/boxen/env.sh' >> ~/.zshrc
 * sudo chown -R student:staff /opt/boxen